msachi/kafka-streams-demo/README.md

       .to("streams-linesplit-output");
 ```

-If we now describe this augmented topology as `System.out.println(topology.describe())`, we will get the following:
+If we now describe this augmented topology using `System.out.println(topology.describe())`, we will get the following:

 ```brew
 $ mvn clean package